lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   enables compressing the UDP checksum by use of SCHC compression.
 The CRC32 as 0xEDB88320 (i.e. the reverse representation of the polynomial used e.g. in the Ethernet standard {{RFC3385}}) is recommended as the default algorithm for computing the MIC.
 Nevertheless, other MIC lengths or other algorithms MAY be required by the technology-specific documents.
+  Note that the concatenation of the complete SCHC Packet and the last fragment potential padding bits does not generally constitute an integer number of bytes.
+  For implementers to be able to used byte-oriented CRC libraries, it is RECOMMENDED that the concatenation of the complete SCHC Packet and the last fragment potential padding bits be zero-extended to the next byte boundary and that the MIC be computed on that byte array.

 * C (MIC checked): C is a 1-bit field.
 This field is used in the SCHC ACK packets to report the outcome of the MIC check, i.e. whether the reassembled packet was correctly received or not.
 A value of 1 represents a positive MIC check at the